kiransid0205/kiransid0205.github.io/content/posts/post01/index.md

 !["Identification of elements"](./images/img10.png)
 *Identification of elements which aid in data extraction*

 - The scraping process is done using the bs4 library.
-Using the requests library we got the desired URL with defined headers.
-After that, we created an object instance ‘soup’ that was used to find the necessary data on the page.
+Using the requests library, we get the desired URL with defined headers.
+After that, we create an object instance ‘soup’ that is used to find the necessary data on the page.
 The get() function gets access to data from the desired web page.
 BeautifulSoup() function creates a data structure representing a parsed HTML or XML document.
 The find_all() function extracts a list of Tag objects that match the given criteria.
 Any attributes of the Tag can be specified.
 All the parsed data is appended into nested lists.

 !["Scraping of data"](./images/img07.PNG)
 *Scraping of data using functions from BeautifulSoup*